MiladB90/Matrix_Denoising/run_instruction.md

     ...
 ```

-7. Make necessary changes to experiment.py file, and run.
+7. Make necessary changes to experiment.py (or experiment_rank2.py) file, and run.